buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcProcedure.md

 An _IfcProcedure_ is a logical set of actions to be taken in response to an event or to cause an event to occur.

-> HISTORY&nbsp; New entity in IFC2x2
+> HISTORY  New entity in IFC2x2

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; _ProcedureType_ renamed to _PredefinedType_ and made optional (upward compatible).
+> IFC4 CHANGE  _ProcedureType_ renamed to _PredefinedType_ and made optional (upward compatible).
 Where rules WR1 and WR2 have been removed.

 { .use-head}
 Use definitions